piskvorky/gensim/docs/src/install.rst

 * `SciPy <http://www.scipy.org>`_ >= 0.7.
 Tested with version 0.11.0, 0.10.1, 0.9.0, 0.8.0, 0.8.0b1, 0.7.1, 0.7.0.

-**Windows users** are well advised to try the `Enthought distribution <http://www.enthought.com/products/epd.php>`_, which conveniently includes Python&NumPy&SciPy in a single bundle, and is free for academic use.
+**Windows users** are well advised to try the `Enthought distribution <http://www.enthought.com/products/epd.php>`_, which conveniently includes Python & NumPy & SciPy in a single bundle, and is free for academic use.

 Install Python and `easy_install`